devmount/third-stats/README.md

 - Activate all accounts that should be included (add-on option)
 - Use a dark or a light theme (add-on option)
 - Use a caching system to store already processed data (add-on option)
-- Language support for Catalan, Chinese, Czech, English, French, Galician, German, Hindi, Italian, Japanese, Polish, Portuguese, Russian, Spanish, Swedish, Thai and Turkish
+- Language support for Catalan, Chinese, Czech, English, French, Galician, German, Hindi, Hungarian, Italian, Japanese, Polish, Portuguese, Russian, Spanish, Swedish, Thai and Turkish

 Here is how ThirdStats looks like on the Thunderbird default dark theme and light theme on Windows: